gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 Next, let's introduce the reactivity.
 We'll need to track which cells depend on which other cells so the execution of one can trigger propagation to others.

-The obvious data structure for dependency tracking is a <a href="https://en.wikipedia.org/wiki/Directed_acyclic_graph" target="_blank">directed acyclic graph (DAG)</a>.
+The obvious data structure for dependency tracking is a [directed acyclic graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 Each cell is a node in the graph, and there is a directed edge from cell A to cell B if B depends on A.

 <figure id="figure1">
   <img src="https://storage.googleapis.com/cgme/blog/posts/reactive-notebooks-python/dag.svg?cache=1" width="280">